 Students choose from a selection of approved courses offered by Penn State graduate programs at the College of Medicine in Hershey or Penn State University Park.
 A growing number of courses are available by online or by videoconference between locations, including CTS 590: Seminar in Clinical and Translational Sciences, which is a requirement for all TL1 scholars funded for at least one year.

-Common to all three curricular tracks are core and elective courses in statistics, epidemiology, experimental design and interpretation, the regulatory environment and scientific communication.
-TL1 scholars also receive training in translational science tools, such as the i2b2 cohort discovery tool and REDCap electronic data capture tool.
-Scholars are provided with free consultations with faculty the Biostatistics, Epidemiology and Research Design Core and the Community Enhanced Research Core.
+Common among all of the curricular tracks are core and elective courses in statistics, epidemiology, experimental design and interpretation, the regulatory environment and scientific communication.
+TL1 scholars also receive training in translational science tools, such as the TriNetX research population discovery tool and REDCap electronic data capture tool.
+Scholars are provided with free consultations with faculty the Biostatistics, Epidemiology and Research Design Core and the Community-Engaged Research Core.

 The TL1 program also provides didactic and experiential learning activities in team science, community engagement, commercialization and entrepreneurship, and rigorous research methodology.